FASHRM & DFASHRM Requirements - ASHRM

 - Professional References

-Two letters of reference from professionals familiar with the applicant’s employment history (applicants are encouraged to ask references to submit their reference letters directly to ASHRM).
+Two letters of reference from professionals familiar with the applicant’s employment history (reference letters must be submitted directly to ASHRM).

 - Employment Experience